Neonomicon: Plot

 FBI agents Lamper and Brears visit Aldo Sax at a psychiatric hospital, where he has been detained since committing two murders.
 They are investigating a copycat killer, and want to question Sax about his motives.
 Sax speaks seemingly unintelligible gibberish.
-After studying Sax's previous investigation, Lamper and Brears decide to track down drug dealer Johnny Carcosa in Red Hook, Brooklyn.
+After studying the previous investigation of Sax, Lamper and Brears decide to track down drug dealer Johnny Carcosa in Red Hook, Brooklyn.
 Carcosa escapes into a mural in the courtyard of his apartment building.
 The agents track Carcosa's disturbing sex paraphernalia to a specialty shop in Salem, Massachusetts.

 Going undercover as husband and wife, Lamper and Brears attend an orgy hosted by the owners of the shop, members of the Esoteric Order of Dagon, who regularly indulge in sex rituals to attract the sexual attention of a race of fishmen.
 Lamper and Brears are exposed as agents and Lamper is killed by the cultists.
 Brears is locked in a room with a fishman, which rapes her continuously for several days.
 During this ordeal Brears has a vision of Carcosa, who reveals himself as an avatar of Nyarlathotep, one of the Great Old Ones.

 The creature tastes a drop of Brears' urine and determines that she is pregnant.
 It helps her escape through underwater tunnels into the ocean.
 Brears returns to the city and contacts the FBI, instructing them to raid the specialty shop.
 They find that the cultists have been killed by the fishman, which is gunned down by the agents.
 Three months later, Brears visits Sax and is able to understand his gibberish as Aklo, the language of the fishmen, based on R'lyehian the language of Yuggoth from Lovecraft's stories.
 She tells him that she is pregnant with the child of the fishman.
 She realizes that the events in Lovecraft's fiction are actually premonitions of a future apocalypse that will be heralded by the birth of her child, Cthulhu.